Weakly minimal groups with a new predicate: Stable expansions of weakly minimal abelian groups

 As before, Corollary \ref{cor:AMA}, Theorem \ref{thm:MAG-main}, and Remark \ref{rem:subgroup} yield Theorem \ref{thm:LRR}.

-\begin{remark} Theorem \ref{thm:LRR} implies that if $\cG=(G,+)$ is a weakly minimal abelian group, $A\seq G$ is enumerated by a linear recurrence relation, and no repeated root of $p_A(x)$ is a root of unity, then $A$ is sufficiently sparse in $(G,+)$.
-We expect a direct proof of this could be given using Theorem \ref{thm:QLT}.
-In fact, if one assumes that $p_A(x)$ has no repeated roots at all then, similar to Remark \ref{rem:ESSsparse}, one can use Theorem \ref{thm:ESS} to show that for any $n\geq 1$, $\Sigma_n(\pm A)$ does not contain arbitrarily large finite arithmetic progressions (see \cite[Remark 3.6]{CoGG}). \end{remark}
+\begin{remark} Suppose $(G,+)$ is a weakly minimal subgroup of $(\Q^{\alg},+)$, $A\seq \Q^{\alg}$ is enumerated by a linear recurrence relation, and no repeated root of $p_A(x)$ is a root of unity.
+Via Remark \ref{rem:SS} and Corollary \ref{cor:interpretG}$(b)$, Corollary \ref{cor:AMA} implies that $\Sigma_n^{\pm}(A)$ has upper Banach density $0$ (in $G$) for all $n\geq 1$.
+In fact, if $p_A(x)$ is separable then one can use Theorem \ref{thm:ESS} to show that for any $n\geq 1$, $\Sigma^{\pm}_n(A)$ does not contain arbitrarily large finite arithmetic progressions (see \cite[Remark 3.6]{CoGG}). \end{remark}

-\begin{remark} A root of unity appearing as a repeated root of $p_A(x)$ does not necessarily mean $(\cG,A)$ is unstable.
+\begin{remark} A root of unity appearing as a repeated root of $p_A(x)$ does not necessarily mean $(G,+,A)$ is unstable.
 For example, $\Z=\text{LRR}(2,0,\nv 1,0;0,0,1,\nv 1)$, which has characteristic polynomial $(x-1)^2(x+1)^2$.
 This situation would likely be clarified by focusing on recurrence relations which are \emph{non-degenerate}, i.e., there do not exist distinct roots $\mu_i$ and $\mu_j$ of $p_A(x)$ such that $\mu_i/\mu_j$ is a root of unity.
 In general, any recurrence relation can be effectively partitioned into finitely many non-degenerate pieces (see \cite[Theorem 1.2]{EPSWbook}).
 Note also that if $A$ is non-degenerate and some root $\mu$ of $p_A(x)$ is a root of unity, then $\mu$ is the unique such root and $\mu\in\{1,\nv 1\}$.
 A tentative conjecture is that if $A\seq \Z$ is enumerated by a linear recurrence relation as above, and some repeated root of $p_A(x)$ is a root of unity, then either $(\Z,+,A)$ is unstable or $A$ is degenerate. \end{remark}